trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/_index.md

 ## Background

 Timing attacks on cryptographic implementations were introduced by [Kocher](https://paulkocher.com/doc/TimingAttacks.pdf) in 1996\.
-Over the years, various researchers expanded on these attacks.
-Notably, [Schindler](https://www.torsten-schuetze.de/sommerakademie2009/papers-sekundaer/Schindler\_Timing\_2000.pdf) demonstrated attacks on RSA implementations which used a specific optimization improvement, and in 2005, Brumley and Boneh published [Remote Timing Attacks are Practical](https://crypto.stanford.edu/\~dabo/papers/ssl-timing.pdf), successfully extracting secret keys from OpenSSL.
+Over the years, various researchers have expanded on these attacks.
+Notably, [Schindler](https://www.torsten-schuetze.de/sommerakademie2009/papers-sekundaer/Schindler\_Timing\_2000.pdf) demonstrated attacks on RSA implementations, which used a specific optimization improvement, and in 2005, Brumley and Boneh published [Remote Timing Attacks are Practical](https://crypto.stanford.edu/\~dabo/papers/ssl-timing.pdf), successfully extracting secret keys from OpenSSL.
 Also, symmetric ciphers like AES can be vulnerable to timing attacks, as shown in [Cache-timing attacks on AES](https://mimoza.marmara.edu.tr/\~msakalli/cse466\_09/cache%20timing-20050414.pdf).
 More recently, the post-quantum algorithm Kyber was found to have timing vulnerabilities in its official implementation, dubbed [KyberSlash](https://eprint.iacr.org/2024/1049.pdf).
 The [CWE-385](https://cwe.mitre.org/data/definitions/385.html) catalog tracks timing vulnerabilities found in implementations.

 Generally, to exploit a timing attack, two key prerequisites must be met: